All About Geodetic Surveyors

-Job Description: Measure large areas of the Earth’s surface using satellite observations, global navigation satellite systems (GNSS), light detection and ranging (LIDAR), or related sources.
+Geodetic Surveyor Example Measure large areas of the Earth’s surface using satellite observations, global navigation satellite systems (GNSS), light detection and ranging (LIDAR), or related sources.

-Life As a Geodetic Surveyor
+A Day in the Life of a Geodetic Surveyor

 - Analyze control or survey data to ensure adherence to project specifications or land survey standards.